jkornelsen/team_progress/README.md

 # Team Progress: incremental + TTRPG

-Produce, interact, and explore&mdash;modelling a wide variety of ideas.
+Produce, interact, and explore, driven by storytelling and chance.
+Model a wide variety of ideas, like with Lego bricks except using text.
-Like in tabletop RPGs, the driving forces are storytelling and chance.
-For those who like to create their own characters or figure out how idler values impact progress.

 A good place to start is the pre-built scenario "Bacon for Dinner."

-The setup section is often considered part of playing.
-If you know what a value ought to be but there isn't any clear way to do it, go to settings and force the change, then describe what happened.
 For solo campaigns, it helps to track the narrative in a document.
+If you know what a value ought to be but there isn't any clear way to do it, go to settings and force the change, then describe what happened in a way that fits.

 ## Server